iiasa/message-ix-models/doc/global/source/message_globiom/annex/message/3_domestic_resources.rst

    :widths: 40 110
    :header-rows: 0

-   * - :math:`M`
+   * - :math:`m`
-     - is the m or l, indicating upper and lower constraints respectively,
+     - is m or l, indicating upper and lower constraints respectively,
    * - :math:`\gamma_{ft}^0`
      - is the maximum growth of extraction of resource :math:`f` between period :math:`ttt−1` and :math:`ttt`,
    * - :math:`g_{ft}^0`